 Andrea Pastorello (INAF-OAPd), Enrico Cappellaro (INAF-OAPd), Elena Mason (INAF-OATs), Yongzhi Cai (Padova University; INAF-OAPd), Leonardo Tartaglia (TTU, UC Davis), Paolo Ochner (Padova University), Nancy Elias-Rosa, Maria Teresa Botticella (INAF-OACn), Elena Barsukova (SAO, Russian Academy of Sciences), Vitaly Goranskij (SAI, Moskov University)

-the Padova-Asiago SN group, Morgan Fraser (University College Dublin), Erkki Kankare (Queen’s University Belfast), Rubina Kotak (University of Turku), Subo Dong (Peking University), Kuntal Misra (ARIES), Filomena Bufano (INAF-Ct), Zach Cano (Instituto de Astrofísica de Andalucía).
+Morgan Fraser (University College Dublin), Giuliano Pignata (Universidad Andres Bello), Erkki Kankare (Queen’s University Belfast), Rubina Kotak (University of Turku), Subo Dong (Peking University), Kuntal Misra (ARIES), Filomena Bufano (INAF-Ct), Zach Cano (Instituto de Astrofísica de Andalucía).